Public Interest Litigation: power in your hands

 Understanding these will help us with the power and reach of PIL.

-• The valid grounds
+• The Valid grounds

-a) Matter of bonded labour
+a) Matter of bonded labor

 b) Matters of neglected children

-d) Petition from jails (harassment or seeking release after the 14 years’ punishment, speedy trials etc.)
+d) Petition from jails (harassment or seeking release after the 14 years’ punishment, speedy trials, etc.)

 e) Petition against death in police custody or against police refusal to register a case, harassment, etc.